 You’re locked in here with me!

-In the very graphic movie Watchmen*, the vigilante-superhero (antihero) Rorschach gets locked in prison and ends up surrounded by thugs who he had put in prison.
-Immediately these villains cease upon their chance to execute vengeance.
+In the very graphic movie Watchmen**, the vigilante-superhero (antihero) Rorschach gets locked in prison and ends up surrounded by thugs whom he had put there.
+Immediately these villains seize upon their chance to execute vengeance.
 A burly villain with a contraband knife in hand makes a move to shank the newly imprisoned superhero.
 To the villain’s utter dismay, he gets chucked a beating by a metal-lunch-tray-wielding Rorschach.
-After his very successful self-defense demonstration, to the onlooking jaw-dropped savages, Rorschach calmly begins to speak words of warning, which crescendo into a throaty roar: “None of you seem to understand.
+After Rorschach’s very successful self-defense demonstration, Rorschach calmly begins to speak words of warning to the onlooking jaw-dropped savages who are now wary to pounce.
+With a crescendoing throaty roar, he growls: “None of you seem to understand.
 I’m not locked in here with you.
 You’re locked in here with me!”

 Now read 1 Philippians in the MSG.
 Like Rorschach, Paul tells the prison guards who are keeping him locked up, “You’re locked in here with me!”
 It seems that Paul just can’t help but flex his spiritual muscles.
 As a result, many of his captures are being converted to Christianity (or at least being given a very convincing opportunity to become followers of Christ).
 Paul even goes on to talk about death in a downright casual and buoyant way while joyously shrugging off his enemies.
 He says, “…regardless of whether I live or die.
 They didn’t shut me up; they gave me a platform!
 Alive, I’m Christ’s messenger; dead, I’m his prize.
 Life versus even more life!
 I can’t lose!”
 Those sound like the words of a jolly Gospel gangsta to me!